Bhaag Milkha Bhaag: Plot

 During the Melbourne 1956 Olympics, Singh is attracted to Stella, the granddaughter of his Australian technical coach.
 After a frolicking night in a bar, they have a one-night stand.
-The following day, he feels exhausted from the night's activities and loses the final race.
-He realises his mistake and, suffering from guilt, he even slaps himself in front of a mirror.
+The following day, he feels exhausted and comes late to the training the next day.
+Singh loses the final race.
+He realizes his mistake and, slaps himself in front of a mirror.
 On the flight back to India, he asks his coach what the world record is for the 400m race and learns that it is 45.9 seconds.
 A montage of tyre training in the cold desert of the Himalayas is depicted, wherein Milkha Singh pushes himself to the brink of absolute exhaustion.
 He subsequently enters the 1958 Asian Games with the hope of winning Gold for India.
 He then sees Abdul Khaliq, dubbed the "Fastest Man of Asia".
 After Abdul wins his race, Milkha Singh approaches him to congratulate the victor.
-However, the Pakistani coach and his athlete shun and disrespect him.
+However, the Pakistani coach and his athlete shun him.
 But in the 200m, he defeats Khaliq by a considerable margin.
 Moving to the Commonwealth Games, he wins another Gold in the 400m and is named "The King of England" by various newspapers.
-After celebrating his victory along with his teammates in the army, he burns the paper on which the time of 45.9 seconds was written, indicating that he was ready to break the world record of 400m.
+After celebrating his victory along with his teammates in the army, he burns the paper on which the time of 45.9 seconds was written.
 He finally achieves his life-long dream by breaking the 400m world record.

 Invited by the prime minister of India, Jawaharlal Nehru, to lead the Indian team in Pakistan for a friendly race with Abdul Khaliq, Singh adamantly refuses to go due to the trauma of having to flee his home in the newly formed Pakistan as a child.
 The prime minister learns of Singh's opposition but ultimately convinces him to go.
-Arriving in Pakistan, Singh misses the press conference and goes to his village where, in a flashback, it is shown how his parents were murdered and the last words of his father were "Bhaag Milkha Bhaag!".
+Arriving in Pakistan, Singh misses the press conference and goes to his village where, it is shown how his parents were murdered and the last words of his father were "Bhaag Milkha Bhaag!".
 He starts crying and is comforted by a boy who turns out to be the son of his childhood friend, Sampreet.
-He then meets Sampreet, who evidently survived the chaos of partition.
+He then meets Sampreet.